genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

 }
 ```

+### Global and specific permissioning
+Here's what you need to know:

-This permissioning block can exist inside a resource (`reqrep`, `query` or `eventhandler`) definition, or it can be specified globally within the file.
+- A permissioning block can exist inside a resource (`reqrep`, `query` or `eventhandler`) definition.
+In this case, it applies only to that resource definition.
+This is specific permissioning.
+- Alternatively, you can specify a permissioning block outside any resource in the file.
+This is global permissioning.
+If you do this, the permissioning applies by default to all the resources in the file. **However, any permissioning block inside a specific resource overrides this default**.
+- The permissioning block at the global level can only contain `permissionCodes`, as the `auth` block is based on each individual resource definition.
+- Every request that comes into a Genesis server will include the username of an authenticated user.
+Non-authenticated users will not have access to or visibility of the Genesis services.

-In this example, the block applies to a specific `requestReply` within a Request Server:
+In the example below, the block applies to a specific `requestReply` within a Request Server:

 ```kotlin
 requestReplies {